LetUsFindOut.com

 Translation

 Protein synthesis can be done in test tube but it is a time consuming process as amino acids are to be added one by one.
-But nowadays protein synthesis machine can generate short peptide chain up to 50 amino.
+But nowadays protein synthesis machine generates short peptide chain up to 50 amino.

-Some proteins are not manufactured because we do not know the exact structure or its folding may be very complex.
-So we are bound to use the natural source s for the production of these proteins.
+Some proteins are not manufactured because we do not know the exact structure or it’s folding it may be very complex.
+So we are bound to use the natural sources for the production of these proteins.

 More Entries